ConlinH/aio-scrapy/README.md

 ### Ready

-please submit your sugguestion to owner by issue
+Please submit your suggestions to the owner by creating an issue

 ## Thanks